Ferris Bueller's Day Off: Deleted scenes

 The script also included more dialogue that would have explained Charlie Sheen's character and provided more context to his scene.
 Though Sheen's character was not named in the film, the script identified him as Garth Volbeck, a friend of Ferris from middle school with a difficult home life.
 Early in the script, Ferris spoke about how he tried to help Garth turn his life around, but was ultimately unsuccessful as Garth threw his life away due to his substance abuse.
 This ultimately led to Sheen's appearance in the police station, where he reveals that he is Garth.
-The scene provided extra context to why Ferris's motivation as to why he wanted to show Cameron a memorable day – Garth represented Cameron's future if Ferris did not get involved.
+The scene provided extra context to Ferris's motivation as to why he wanted to show Cameron a memorable day – Garth represented Cameron's future if Ferris did not get involved.
 The backstory would have also given additional context as to why Garth was so complimentary towards Ferris in the scene with Jeanie – he still felt loyalty to Ferris from his time when they were friends.

 Music

 Limited edition fan club soundtrack

 An official soundtrack was not originally released for the film, since director John Hughes felt the songs would not work well together as a continuous album.
-However, according to an interview with Lollipop Magazine, Hughes noted that he had sent 100,000 7" vinyl singles containing two songs featured in the film to members of his fan mailing list.
+However, according to an interview with Lollipop magazine, Hughes noted that he had sent 100,000 7" vinyl singles containing two songs featured in the film to members of his fan mailing list.
 Hughes gave further details about his refusal to release a soundtrack in the Lollipop interview:

 The only official soundtrack that Ferris Bueller's Day Off ever had was for the mailing list.
 A&M was very angry with me over that; they begged me to put one out, but I thought "who'd want all of these songs?"
 I mean, would kids want "Danke Schoen" and "Oh Yeah" on the same record?
 They probably already had "Twist and Shout", or their parents did, and to put all of those together with the more contemporary stuff, like the (English) Beat—I just didn't think anybody would like it.
 But I did put together a seven-inch of the two songs I owned the rights to—"Beat City" on one side, and...
 I forget, one of the other English bands on the soundtrack... and sent that to the mailing list.
 By '86, '87, it was costing us $30 a piece to mail out 100,000 packages.
 But it was a labor of love.

-Songs in the film
+Featured songs

-Songs featured in the film include:
+Songs feature prominently in the film, often creating "de facto music videos".
+Tracks included are: